vv9k/wutag/README.md

 Default recursion depth is set to *2*.
 To increase it use `--max-depth` or `-m` global parameter.

-After tagging your files with `set` like `wutag set '*.jpg' photos`, `wutag set 'DCIM_12*' doge` you can later easily get the list of files with specified tags by doing `wutag search photos doge`.
-To later utilize the list by other programs pass the `--raw` or `-r` flag to `search` subcommand like `wutag search -r --any cat doge | xargs rm -rf  # please don't do this :(`.
+After tagging your files with `set` like:
+ - `wutag set '*.jpg' photos`
+ - `wutag set 'DCIM_12*' doge`
+you can easily get the list of files with specified tags by doing `wutag search photos doge`.

+To utilize the list by other programs pass the `--raw` or `-r` flag to `search` subcommand like:
+ - `wutag search -r --any cat doge | xargs rm -rf  # please don't do this :(`.

 When `--any` flag is provided as in the example `wutag` will match files containing any of the provided tags rather than all of them.

 If you are into emojis then surely you can use emojis to tag files 🙂 ```wutag set '*.doc' 📋```

-## Install
+## Persistance

-If you use arch Linux and have AUR repositories set up you can use your favourite AUR manager to download `wutag`.
-For example with `paru`:
- - `paru -S wutag`
- - or latest master branch with `paru -S wutag-git`

-If you're on another Linux distribution or MacOS you can download one of the prebuilt binaries from [here](https://github.com/wojciechkepka/wutag/releases).

-To build manually you'll need latest `rust` and `cargo`.
-Build with:
- - `cargo build --release`
+This tool uses extra attributes also known as *xattrs* to store metadata so it might not work on certain filesystems.
+A thing to keep in mind is that most transfer tools require opt-in flag to transfer xattrs like `rsync` with option `-X`, `--xattrs` or `cp` with `--preserve=xattr` while `mv` preserves xattrs by default.

+Adding aliases in your `.bashrc` like `alias cp="cp --preserve=xattr"` might help avoiding accidental removal of tags.

+GUI file managers seem to support them by default, only tested with `nautilus`, `Thunar` and `Dolphin` though so mileage may vary.

+Support for Windows will be added through NTFS data streams which offer access to extended attributes.
+I haven't yet tested if they can be preserved while transfering to other filesystems.

+MacOS and Linux should work out of the box.

 ## Tab completion